apollo

 About Droxyl Instause 250 mg Syrup

 Droxyl Instause 250 mg Syrup belongs to the class of cephalosporin antibiotics.
 It is used to treat bacterial infections of the respiratory tract, urinary system, and skin and soft tissues.
 Bacterial infections are caused by the multiplication of harmful bacteria inside or on the body.
-These harmful bacteria produce chemicals known as toxins, which can damage tissue and cause illness.
+These harmful bacteria produce chemicals known as toxins, which can damage tissue and make you sick.

 Droxyl Instause 250 mg Syrup contains cefadroxil, a new semisynthetic cephalosporin antibiotic.
 It works by preventing bacteria from forming their protective outer wall, leading to cell death.
 Thereby, it helps treat bacterial infections.